-On the earnings front, the companies due to release their results will be the banking giants JPMORGAN, CITI, WELLS FARGO and the airline stock DELTA AIRLINES will be among those reporting earnings this week.
+On the earnings front, the companies due to release their results will be the banking gaints GOLDMAN SACHS, MORGAN STANLEY, BANK OF AMERICA and the video streaming pioneer NETFLIX will be among those reporting earnings this week.